Endoscopic Depth Estimation Based on Deep Learning: A Survey: Methods Based on Deep Learning

 \subsubsection{Supervised Methods}

 Supervised depth estimation networks represent the cornerstone methodology in endoscopic depth prediction, leveraging pixel-wise annotated depth maps as ground truth during training.
 These approaches employ convolutional or transformer-based architectures to establish direct mappings from monocular endoscopic frames to dense depth representations.
-By minimizing pixel-level discrepancies between predictions and meticulously acquired annotations—often obtained through structured light, laser scanning, or stereo reconstruction—these models achieve high geometric fidelity.
-Their efficacy is contingent upon the availability of large-scale, accurately labeled datasets, which remain challenging to acquire in clinical settings due to complex acquisition protocols and patient privacy constraints \cite{108}.
+These models achieve high geometric fidelity by minimizing pixel-level discrepancies between their predictions and meticulously acquired annotations.
+Such annotations are typically obtained using advanced methods, including structured light, laser scanning, or stereo reconstruction.
+Their efficacy is contingent upon the availability of large-scale, accurately labeled datasets, which remain challenging to acquire in clinical settings due to complex acquisition protocols and patient privacy constraints \cite{290}.